-Audiobook sales are increasing steadily and point to a bright future.
+Sales of audiobooks are increasing steadily and point to a bright future.
 Are you ready to self-publish audiobooks?

 It takes total concentration to read a book or an ebook.
 But with an audiobook, a listener can multitask.